-Scrape, Tape, Cup & Glide: Restoring Space, Motion & Slack for Restricted Neural Dynamics of the Upper Quarter (Apr 14 - 15, 2018)

-**PREVIOUS VERSION**

-Scrape, Tape, Cup & Glide: Restoring Space, Motion & Slack for Restricted Neural Dynamics of the Upper Quarter is organized by Rehab Education and will be held during Apr 14 - 15, 2018 at Essex County, New Jersey, United States of America.
+Scrape, Tape, Cup & Glide: Restoring Space, Motion & Slack for Restricted Neural Dynamics of the Upper Quarter is organized by Rehab Education and will be held during Apr 14 - 15, 2018 at West Orange, New Jersey, United States of America.

 The target audience for this medical event is Occupational Therapists, Occupational Therapy Assistants, Physical Therapists, Physical Therapist Assistants, Certified Athletic Trainers, Doctors of Chiropractic.
 This CME Conference has been approved for a maximum of 14 contact hours.